tanushka-jha23/c-practice/README.md

 # Codes
-this repository consists of the silly c-language programs
+this repository consists of silly c-language programs